fernandoklurfan/OfficeDocs-SkypeForBusiness/Teams/new-teams-vdi-requirements-deploy.md

 ```

 > [!IMPORTANT]
 > If this regkey is present in the virtual machine, Teams MSIX installer will not attempt to install or upgrade the Teams Meeting add-In (TMA).
-Administators must provision TMA using scripts or other deployment tools.
+Administrators must provision TMA using scripts or other deployment tools.
 See the [Teams Meeting add-In](#teams-meeting-add-in) section for more details.

 ## New Teams auto-start